 Compared to the more classic Southern chalk rivers, the Wensum is more susceptible to increases in water level due to run-off after heavy rain and has much less Ranunculus weed.
 The quality of the river and its fishing varies as you go downstream from Bintry Mill.
 Here there is the greatest gradient and thus faster flowing water although there are some deep pools on the both the Bintry Mill and Yarrow Farm beats.
 The County School Beat produces fish mostly in May and June.
 It is a good place for beginners to start as inaccurate and splashy casts are unlikely to spook many fish.
 Members are still learning the best times and places to fish Goff’s where the river is mostly slow and can run quite deep.

-The BMTF is run by a small but active committee consisting of a chairman, secretary, treasurer, river manager and two committee members.
-Committee meeting are held only as and when necessary.
+The BMTF is run by a small but active committee consisting of a chairman, secretary, treasurer, river manager and three committee members.
+Committee meetings are held only as and when necessary.
 The AGM is held at the end of the season, usually on a Sunday morning in November.

 Over the years the club has worked hard to improve the in-river habitat to encourage an increase in the population of native brown trout.
 Small-scale works are carried out by club members while major projects have been implemented by the Environment Agency.
 Fish of up to 5 1/2lbs have been caught.
 Supplemental stocking of triploid brown trout is carried out three or four times a season.
 There are no rainbow trout or grayling in the river.
 (Parts of the Wensum were stocked with grayling many years ago.)